Hana-Wang/Hana-Wang/README.md

 - ⚡ Fun fact: ...
 -->

-I am looking to improve myself by working on daily work.
+I am dedicated to continuous learning and looking to improve myself by working on daily work.
 I am looking to collaborate on any future potential projects.
 Had some technical education background and recently completed northcoders data engineering bootcamp.
 I am seeking to begin my technical career and apply relevant skills in a professional setting.